aymericbeaumet/dotfiles/README.md

 ![overview](http://beaumet.me/dotfiles/images/overview.png)

-This prompt shows (from the left to the right):
+This prompt is splitted in two part:

-- In the left prompt:
+- In the left part:

   * the number of process in background
   * the return code of the last command
   * the path
   * the git branch and the repository status (if in a git repository)

-- In the right prompt:
+- In the right part:

   * the username
   * the hostname